lucas-figueiredo-m/rn-skia-barchart/README.md

 - [x] Typescript
 - [x] React Native Skia (@shopify/react-native-skia)

+### Objectives

+The main objective of this repository is to present the product of the hands-on study and testing using the @shopify/react-native-skia

 ### Environment setup

 Follow the setup instructions on [React Native webpage](https://reactnative.dev/docs/environment-setup).
 Make sure you're setting up the React Native CLI, not hte expo